ianbway/CS403/dpl/README.txt

 The keyword to functions is "func".
 This should be followed by a function name, an open bracket, parameters delimited by bars, and a close bracket.
 The body of a function is a block.

+LAMBDA
+The keyword to anonymous functions is "lambda".
+These functions need to be returned.

 OBJECTS
 To use object orientation features, define a function that will be the constructor.
 The parameters to the function will be the fields accessible within the object.
 Inside of the constructor body block type the 'this' keyword.